MilenaKiseleva/milenakiseleva.github.io/README.md

 ## DON'T CLONE THIS REPO!
-### THE SPACEX-CHIMP WEBSITE IS PROTECTED BY INTERNATIONAL COPYRIGHT LAW.
+### THE MilenaKiseleva.com WEBSITE IS PROTECTED BY INTERNATIONAL COPYRIGHT LAW.

 ## Under the hood